iotaledger/iota-wiki/docs/participate/support-the-network/run-a-node.md

 There are different approaches to install and start IOTA nodes.
 The most common ones are as follows:

+- Install the software via APT as in `apt install xyz` (Easiest approach, but not available for all node software variants)
-- Download pre-compiled binary files and start the node (Easy to start with but might require more steps later on for configuration)
+- Download pre-compiled binary files and start the node (Easy to start with but might require more steps later on for configuration.
+Good for learning the linux basics.)
 - Rund the node-software as a docker-container (Easy for users who know docker)
 - Clone the corresponding git repository, build the software yourself and start the node (Slightly more complex, might require intense copy-pasting of commands from guides ;))